 Posts Tagged ‘sonoma coast’

 Freestone – another of my unsung favorite producers.
 I fell in love with their tasting room and wines 3 years ago when I first visited.
-Everything about a Freestone experience is casual and relaxed, but first class.
+Everything about a Freestone experience is casual and relaxed, but viagra for sale in the uk first class.
 I am hoping to get out sometime again for a photo shoot and visit soon, but until then, take my word for it, and enjoy the relaxed drive to this gem.

 I was lucky enough to receive a pre-release Media sample of this Pinot Noir.
 Its not been released to the public just yet, so this is a a teaser, but should be soon.